emanjavacas/IJCL/README.md

 `Inference.ipynb` shows how to use the fine-tuned model for inference.

 `Visualization.ipynb` shows how to use the results of the fine-tuning scripts for visualization.

+# Dependencies

+Check `requirements.txt` for a list of the packages needed to run the scripts.